Aman9026/100DaysOfMachineLearning/LOG.md

  Significance of negative Co-efficient.
 More discussion on Co-relation method.
 Depth discussion on Embedded method(co-efficiency and lesso method/L1 regularization).Label and One-Hot Encoding.
 Feature Engineering.
 Categorical Variables.
 Dummy Variables.
 Pandas DataFrame.
 Dummy variable Trap.
 Multi-co-linearity.
 Redundant Variables.
 Implemented:
  Using SelectFromModel(Lasso(alpha=0.01)) creating lesso model and using .get_support observing features.
 Finding dummy variables using pandas(pd.get_dummies(state)).Row wise operation in DataFrame using iloc function.
 After lesso modelling finding the co-efficiency to see which features are important.

+## Day 9

+Learnt:

+ Dimensionality Reduction, Depth discussion on Wrapper Method, Feature Extraction, Principle Component Analysis, OLS method to find important features, Importance of P-Value and Adjusted R-Square, Backward Elimination.
+Implemented:
+ Converting categorical values in dummy variable using one single command pd.get_dummies(X,drop_first=True).
+Creating OLS model using sm.OLS(endog=y,exog=X ).fit().
+Manually backward elimination by observing P-Value and Adjusted R-Square.
+Printing elements from a list using for loop.
+Creating function using "def" keyword.
+Passing arguments inside a function.
+Use of return() keyword in function.